SHAPING THE FUTURE

 At the same time, in light of the Covid pandemic, combined with increasing tensions between democratic states and autocratic regimes, we are entering a period of skepticism concerning the competing virtues of connectivity and globalization.

-The Institute of Technology and Social Impact (ITSI) believes in the power of technology and connectivity to create a better, more free and more prosperous world.
+The Institute for Emerging Technologies & Social Impact (ITSI) believes in the power of technology and connectivity to create a better, more free and more prosperous world.
 We believe our generation is endowed with unprecedented power – and therefore responsibility – to put this technology to the best effect.

 Pursuing such a goal is of course easier said than done, and involves more than a purely technological understanding.
 It requires a social and economic vision.
 This is because new technologies are neutral in themselves – it is only in their application that they are transformed either into boons or scourges for civilization.
 Technology is a means to an end, while a good society conducive the human flourishing is an end in itself.